Tymotex/timz.dev/README.md

     - Sets up custom theming and branding.
     - Jest test integration.
     - Automatically builds and deploys static assets in `docs/` to GitHub Pages.
+- Uses Getform.io for email receipt and delivery for the Contact page.

 # CI/CD